prlabjnu/prlabjnu.github.io/_pages/home.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to the Pattern Recognition Lab, lead by [Prof. Soo-Hyung Kim](/members/shkim), located at [Chonnam National University](https://www.jnu.ac.kr/jnumain.aspx), South Korea.
+Welcome to the Pattern Recognition Lab, led by [Prof. Soo-Hyung Kim](/members/shkim), located at [Chonnam National University](https://www.jnu.ac.kr/jnumain.aspx), South Korea.

 [Our research](/research) focuses on affective understanding in video and biological signals, as well as medical image analysis.
 If you are interested in joining our lab, please check our [Open Positions](/open_positions).